Skip to main content

 For years, brokerages have relied on historical averages alone to predict current freight costs.
 While historical data is critical in predictive models, when used alone, it can only capture past trends, while predictive AI models use both historical and current data and machine learning algorithms to predict what will happen next.

 Due to the volatility of the freight market, using simple historical averages to predict current rates will often produce inaccurate and partial results.
 AI models use advanced statistical analysis to make predictions and measure the Confidence of those predictions.
 They also deal with data scarcity in a much more consistent and controlled way than plain averages.
-Predictive models can take into account many different features of a load, identify correlations that would be difficult to the human eye to recognize, and provide a rate that has considered all of those features and even similar features, such as load size, origin and destination.
+Predictive models can take into account many different features of a load, identify correlations that would be difficult to the human eye to recognize, and provide a rate that has considered all of those features.

 Greenscreens automates the process of statistical analysis in order to deliver you reliable and easy-to-read rate predictions.